Hawaii Locals Want Fewer Tourists But Here’s The Problem

 One guy mentioned agriculture.
 Hawaii used to grow sugar cane and pineapples, right?
 Except those industries died because we couldn’t compete with overseas production costs.
 Our land is expensive.
 Our labor costs are high.
 Shipping adds another layer of expense to everything – the weight of distance literally crushing any hope of profitability.

 Sure, we could do specialty agriculture.
 Kona coffee, macadamia nuts, and tropical fruits are marketed as luxury goods.
-But that's niche.
-That's not twenty billion dollars.
-That's not 216,000 jobs.
+But that’s niche.
+That’s not twenty billion dollars.
+That’s not 200,000 jobs.

-Someone else brought up tech.
-Hawaii has been trying to build a tech sector for years.
-The Hawaii Technology Development Corporation made progress in 2024, focusing on innovation and economic diversification.
-But we're competing against Silicon Valley, Austin, Seattle.
-We're isolated in the middle of the Pacific.
+But we’re competing against Silicon Valley, Austin, and Seattle from the middle of the Pacific.
 Our cost of living is already astronomical.
 Why would a tech company set up shop here when they could pay employees half as much somewhere else?

-A University of Hawaii Economic Research Organization study from 2024 looked at diversification opportunities.
+A University of Hawaii Economic Research Organization study looked at diversification opportunities.
 They identified ocean-related sectors like fishing, aquaculture, boat-building, seafood processing, and maritime logistics.
 Specialized agriculture and creative fields like video production got mentioned too.

-But here's the reality check from that same report.
+But here’s the reality check from that same report.
 Complete diversification is economically impractical.
 Our small market size, geographic isolation, and high operational costs make it incredibly difficult.
-The barriers include inadequate infrastructure, labor shortages, high land and operational costs, and regulatory hurdles.

 We’re stuck.
 And everyone knows it.